yulia-petrova/yulia-petrova.github.io/content/authors/admin/_index.md

   url: http://www.mat.puc-rio.br/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include PDEs and their applications to probability theory, fluid dynamics and applications.
+bio: My research interests include PDEs and their applications to probability theory, fluid dynamics and real-world applications.

 # Interests to show in About widget
 interests: